Ovaculos/grease-trap/README.md

+## Grease Trap

+Grease Trap is an open-source http-request inspector.
+It provides real-time visualization of HTTP requests, allowing for easy testing / debugging.

+### Instructions

 You must add a `.env` file to backend with the `host`, `frontPort`, and `backPort` set to the same values.
 As the respective values on the frontend:

 ```